huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_certificate.md

 * `domain` - (Optional, String) The domain of the Certificate.
 The value contains a maximum of 100 characters.
 This parameter is valid only when `type` is set to "server".

+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project ID of the certificate.
+Changing this creates a new certificate.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: